asyncapi/modelina/docs/customization.md

 - `content` - rendered content from previous preset.
 - `options` - options passed to preset defined in the `presets` array.

-Below is a list of supported languages with their model types and corresponding additional presets with extra arguments based on the character of the customization method.
+Below is a list of supported languages with their model types and corresponding additional preset's methods with extra arguments based on the character of the customization method.

 ### Java